 UTHealth is closely monitoring the ongoing COVID-19 outbreak and is committed to keeping our campus communities safe, as well as providing information, resources and care to the broader communities that we serve.
 Below you will find general and institutional information on the virus, which will be updated regularly.
-Please check here frequently as the situation evolves.

-- Frequently Asked Questions
+- Vaccine Distribution Questions

-- UT Physicians Policies and Updates
+- UTHealth Guidelines and Updates UT Physicians Guidelines and Updates Vendor and Contractor Procedures

 - Closures and Facilities with Modified Access